Study of a degenerate reaction-diffusion system arising in particle dynamics with aggregation effects: Existence, uniqueness and boundedness

-Note that those functions well exist and are continuous, the first equation is a linear heat equation with a continuous coefficient $(\rho-v_n)(a_0+a_1v_n)$ and the second equation is a Riccati equation in time.\\ We'll prove that $(u_n)_{n\geq 0}$ and $(v_n)_{n\geq 0}$ are two Cauchy sequences, thus converging to two function $u$ and $v$, which are solution to \eqref{onze}.
+with Note that those functions well exist and are continuous, in fact the first equation is a linear heat equation in $u$ with a continuous coefficient $(\rho-v_n)F(v_n)$ and the second equation is a Riccati equation in time.\\ We'll prove that $(u_n)_{n\geq 0}$ and $(v_n)_{n\geq 0}$ are two Cauchy sequences, thus converging to two functions $u$ and $v$, which are solution to \eqref{deux}-\eqref{cinq} and\eqref{onze}.
 We first need some technical results.